Nehaghate285/NewsAnalytics/README.md

 for eg: Consider the following URL http://www.slate.com/articles/health_and_science/future_tense/2016/04/biomedicine_facing_a_worse_replication_crisis_than_the_one_plaguing_psychology.html

 Word: Biomedicine, facing, worse, replication, plaguing, psychology

 Text: biomedicine_facing_a_worse_replication_crisis_than_the_one_plaguing_psychology

 URL: http://www.slate.com

 Scala Tests

 Total No of Scala Tests written: 11
-Scala tests written on: Webcrawler, FilterNewsURL and LinkParser
+Scala tests written on: Webcrawler, FilterNewsURL and LinkCleaner

 Note: